waqassoftmaticsolutions/Softmatic-Solutions/Waqas/Design Patterns/Creational.md

    1) Useful when the object creation is very complex for example, Building a House with various rooms, windows, doors, and amenities.
 Instead of passing all these parameters to a single constructor, a builder allows you to set each component individually and then construct the final object.
    2) Objects with Many Optional Parameters
    ## Concept
-   i) Product CLass --> The name of the item like (Student) ii) Abstract Class --> This is Builder Class that have members same as Product class (Student Builder have some methods inherited by Concrete classes like subjects addition methods) iii) Concrete Classes --> These are classes that may inherit from the abstract classes and implement the methods iv) Director Class --> This will call the Concrete Classes based on the types.
+   1) Product CLass --> The name of the item like (Student)
+   2) Abstract Class --> This is Builder Class that have members same as Product class (Student Builder have some methods inherited by Concrete classes like subjects addition methods)
+   3) Concrete Classes --> These are classes that may inherit from the abstract classes and implement the methods
+   4) Director Class --> This will call the Concrete Classes based on the types.
 This may contain a student builder variable.

 ## 3) Prototype